Millions of files in the Football Leaks dataset relate to the business of a Kazakh-Turkish family called the Arifs.

 It appears that the introductions bore fruit for the ambitious Arif enterprise.
-Doyen would soon get involved in Turkmenistan energy deals with Çalık Holding.
+Doyen would soon be involved in Turkmenistan energy deals with Çalık Holding.

-The energy deals appear facilitated by another prominent business connection; Sitki Ayan, chairman of energy trading firm ASB Group and childhood friend of President Erdoğan.
+The energy deals appear to be facilitated by another prominent business connection: Sitki Ayan, chairman of energy trading firm ASB Group and childhood friend of President Erdoğan.
 Ayan and Erdogan are close.
 So close that Ayan calls the president by his first name in public and occasionally joins the him on official trips abroad.

 In July 2010, Ayan and the state-owned Iranian National Gas Company declared that Som Petrol, a subsidiary of ASB Group, Ayan’s main enterprise, had been awarded a billion Euro contract to help build the ‘Persian pipeline’ – a huge, four-year infrastructure project to transport 35 billion cubic metres of natural gas from Iran to the EU, though Turkey.